-The motorcycle is equipped with a hydraulic disc brake in front and hydraulic drum on the rear.
+The motorcycle is equipped with a hydraulic disc brake in front and manual shoe type brakes in the rear and sidecar.
 The hydraulic disc brake consists of a caliper, brake pads and a wheel disc.
+The manual shoe type brake consists of a drum, a drum cover, shoes and lever activated cams.

-The front brake is a hydraulic disc brake.
+The front wheel brake is of the hydraulic disc type.